-Echiko Ohira is a Japanese artist, who lives and works in Los Angeles CA. Echiko grew up in Tokyo, and her deep connection and love of papers started from early age.
-She was the youngest child of six siblings, growing up in an old style traditional wooden house, her architect father would bring home used scrap blueprints (technical drawings papers) for the kids to draw on.
-"Growing up in Japan, there were so much papers everywhere, Fusuma (papered sliding door in Japanese) Shoji (another kind of paper sliding door), hanging scroll, etc." Echiko later studied graphic design & art at the Musashino Art University.
+Echiko Ohira is a Japanese artist, who lives and works in Los Angeles CA. Echiko grew up in Tokyo, and her deep connection and love of paper started from early age.
+She was the youngest child of six siblings.
+Growing up in an old style traditional wooden house, her architect father would bring home used scrap blueprints (technical drawings) for the kids to draw on.
+"Growing up in Japan, there were so many papers everywhere, Fusuma (papered sliding door in Japanese) Shoji (another kind of paper sliding door), hanging scrolls, and so on."
+Echiko later studied graphic design & art at the Musashino Art University.
 Working with paper came naturally to Echiko.
-Some of the work was made with recycled material, she has also used newspaper, notebook pages and craft paper, not Japanese washi paper only.
-Echiko transforms also used paper bags, found cardboard, thread and nails... bringing them a second life exquisitely with her perseverance practice.
-Numerous key galleries and museums such as Craft Contemporary and the National museum of women in the art had featured Echiko Ohira's works.
+While much of her work made use of Japanese washi paper, she also utilized recycled material, used newspaper, notebook pages and craft paper.
+Echiko makes use of paper bags, which she creatively transforms in unique ways, as well as found cardboard, thread and nails...and through her practice and perseverance she finds an exquisite second life for these found objects and materials.
+Numerous key galleries and museums such as the Craft Contemporary Museum and the National Museum of Women in the Arts have featured Echiko Ohira's artworks.

 CRAFT CONTEMPORARY MUSEUM, Los Angeles